Barkoczy/universal-next/README.md

 # UNIVERSAL.next

-Hobby, Study, Deploy.
-The Open Source Codebase Alternative.
+The Open Source Codebase Alternative For Hobby, Study and Deploy.
 Create a webapp in less than 2 minutes.
 Start your project with a Database, Authentication, instant APIs, Realtime subscriptions and Storage.

 ## Bring up local development via Docker